juliend88/Docker/bundle-toolbox/README-EN.md

 ## Enjoy

 Access to the interface and the various applications is via **DNS** names.
-Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the short names in place.
-You can access different web interfaces for applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).
+Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
+You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).

 Also we attached a volume to your stack in order to save all **data** containers of the toolbox , so you can go back in a new instance.
 The volume is mounted on the master instance in the directory `/dev/vdb`.

 #### Interface Overview

-Here is the home of the toolbox, each thumbnail representing an application ready to be launched.
-In order to be as scalable and flexible as possible, all applications of this toolbox are containers Docker.
+Here is the home of the MyCloudManager, each thumbnail representing an application ready to be launched.
+In order to be as scalable and flexible as possible, all applications of MyCloudManager are containers Docker.

 ![accueil](img/accueil.png)

-A menu is present in the top left of the page , it can move through the different sections of the toolbox , we'll detail them later .
+A menu is present in the top left of the page, it can move through the different sections of MyCloudManager, we'll detail them later.
 * Apps: Application List
 * Instances: list of visible instances of the toolbox
 * Tasks : all ongoing or completed tasks